Recent Housing Legislation sponsored

 If an absentee property owner fails to perform even routine maintenance, the property turns into a dumping ground, a fire hazard and a magnet for criminal activity.
 Local governments are left to maintain the vacant property to mitigate the deleterious effects of vacancy.
 The cost to maintain these vacant properties are a significant expense to the government and are passed on to taxpayers.

 Enforcement and abatement costs should be borne by the absentee property owners – not the property owners who comply with property maintenance standards.

 County Ordinance 18-029 assigns the true cost of vacant and abandoned properties on the absentee property owner by allowing the local government to place a lien on the property for the costs incurred by local governments for enforcement and abatement of violations of building, zoning, drainage, sewer, property maintenance, housing, sanitation codes.
-This legislation also provides local the same powers as Wilmington to collect unpaid court imposed fines as well as administrative penalties through the tax lien process.
+This legislation also provides same powers as Wilmington to collect unpaid court imposed fines as well as administrative penalties through the tax lien process.
 The ordinance also has a fiscal impact and will bring in over $450,000 to the County through the tax lien process.

 Collection of Fees and Costs in the Legal Action of Sheriff’s Sale

 An absentee owner who fails to pay taxes, sewer charges or code enforcement fees on their property should be responsible for all costs and fees, including reasonable attorney’s fees incurred by the County.